apent06/tennis-ev/README.md

 # Tennis Match Prediction Pipeline

-I bet on tennis, so I wanted to know something specific: can a model built on public match data actually find value against sportsbook prices, or is all of that already priced in?
+I bet on tennis and used to work through matchups by hand — recent form, opponent quality, surface splits, head-to-head.
+I wanted to automate that, and more importantly find out whether it actually works: can a model built on public match data find value against sportsbook prices, or is all of that already priced in?

-I built this to answer that.
-The answer turned out to be no — the market is better than my model.
+The answer turned out to be no. The market is better than my model.
 But the probabilities it produces are well calibrated, and getting to a trustworthy "no" meant building the pipeline carefully enough that the result actually means something.

 ## Results